alex-mous/UW-RoommateFinder/README.md

 A big thank you to [Alex Mous](https://github.com/alex-mous), he is the brain of project and has coded and planned most of it.
 This project wouldn't be a fraction of what it is without him.

-Another thank you to [Palak Mehta](https://github.com/palak-mehta), who helped code and plan the project.
+Another thank you to [Palak Mehta](https://github.com/palak-mehta) and [Nahush Shrivatsa](https://github.com/nahushvatsa), who helped code and plan the project.
 For [myself](https://github.com/pedrodeoliamarante), I enviosned the project and helped with coding and design.

 To end, a special thank you to everyone at the UW 2025 discord, who helped us gather data and gave us ideias.